Syed Ahmad Khan: Historical works

-History was Sir Syed's preferred area of study and in 1840, Sir Syed compiled a book of chronological tables about the Timurid rulers of Delhi from Timurlane to Bahadur Shah Zafar at the behest of Robert N. C. Hamilton, his patron.
+History was Sir Syed's preferred area of study and in 1840, Sir Syed compiled a book of chronological tables about the Timurid rulers of Delhi from Timur to Bahadur Shah Zafar at the behest of Robert N. C. Hamilton, his patron.
 It was later published under the title Jam-i-Jum (Jamshed's Cup).
-In Silsilat-ul-Mulk he compiled the biographical data of all the ruler of Delhi in history.
-During his stay in Bijnor, he wrote a history on the city of Bijnor but it was destroyed during the 1857 rebellion.
+In Silsilat-ul-Mulk he compiled the biographical data of all the rulers of Delhi in history.
+During his stay in Bijnor, he wrote a history on the city of Bijnor, but it was destroyed during the 1857 rebellion.
 He also wrote critical editions of books like Ziauddin Barani's Tarikh-e-Firoz Shahi published in 1862, and Tuzk-e-Jahangiri published in 1864.
-However his most important historical works that brought him fame as a scholar are the two editions of Asar-us-Sanadid and that of the Ain-e-Akbari.
+However, his most important historical works that brought him fame as a scholar were the two editions of Asar-us-Sanadid and that of the Ain-e-Akbari.

 Asar-us-Sanadid

-In 1847 he published the book Asar-us-Sanadid (The Remnants of Ancient Heroes) documenting antiquities of Delhi dating from the medieval era.
-The work is divided into four sections describing the buildings outside the city of Delhi, the buildings around the Delhi Fort, the monuments in Shahjahanabad and the last section presenting a brief historical account of the various settlements of Delhi and the prominent inhabitants of Delhi which included Sufis such as Shah Ghulam Ali, Saiyid Ahmad Shahid, physicians, scholars, poets, calligraphers, and prominent musicians of Delhi.
-It also contained around 130 illustrations drawn by Faiz Ali Khan and Mirza Shahrukh Beg which were the first lithographically produced book illustrations in India.
-He released the second edition of Ansar-as-sanadid in 1854.
-However both the editions are radically different with the second edition being abbreviated and more factual.
+In 1847, he published the book Asar-us-Sanadid (The Remnants of Ancient Heroes) documenting antiquities of Delhi dating from the medieval era.
+The work is divided into four sections: the first describes the buildings outside the city of Delhi; the second describes the buildings around the Delhi Fort; the third describes the monuments in Shahjahanabad; and the last section presents a brief historical account of the various settlements of Delhi as well as the prominent inhabitants of Delhi, including Sufis (such as Shah Ghulam Ali and Saiyid Ahmad Shahid), physicians, scholars, poets, calligraphers, and musicians.
+It also contained around 130 illustrations drawn by Faiz Ali Khan and Mirza Shahrukh Beg, which were the first lithographically produced book illustrations in India.
+Syed Ahmad released the second edition of Ansar-as-Sanadid in 1854.
+However, the second edition was radically different from the first – the second was abbreviated and more factual.
 This work brought Sir Syed a wider fame and earned him the reputation of a cultured scholar.
 In 1861, it was translated into French by Gracin de Tassy in Paris.
-The book was also presented to the Royal Asiatic Society of Great Britain and Ireland, London which made him an honorary fellow.
+The book was also presented to the Royal Asiatic Society of Great Britain and Ireland in London, which made him an honorary fellow.